Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The type of headset design largely determines the sound quality and comfort.
 An open-back design has earcups with an exposed outer casing so that air can pass through.
 This design leads to a more natural sound by preventing resonance from building up.

-It also creates an expansive sound stage and helps users better perceive the sound placements.
+It also creates an expansive sound stage and helps users perceive sound placements better.
 The open-back design is comfortable because it doesn’t lead to too much moisture and heat build-up, but since these headphones let ambient noise in, they’re not suitable for noise isolation.

 Closed-back headphones are best for noise cancellation since the outer case of the earcups is sealed off.
 But this design is less breathable, creates more heat, and could be uncomfortable when worn for extended periods.